niccdevs/niccdevs/README.md

 ### Personal Stuff:

-- 👨🏽‍💻 I'm developing as a hobby since 3 and a half years.
+- I'm developing as a hobby since 3 and a half years.
-- 💬 Ask me about anything, I am happy to help.
+- Ask me about anything, I am happy to help.

 ### Current Projects:
 - Owner and Developer of Glow
-- Owner and Developer of VIsual Odyssey
+- Owner and Developer of Visual Odyssey
+- Developer at Minoru Dev

 ### Languages:
 - Java